All Prime Ministers of India

 He was the 1st Indian PM who was not from INC and served a full term.

-His term witnessed 5 successful underground nuclear test in Pokhran, Rajasthan.
+His term witnessed 5 successful underground nuclear tests in Pokhran, Rajasthan.
 He began a push for the full-scale diplomatic peace process with Pakistan and even started the Delhi Lahore bus service known as Sada-e-Sarhad.

 The PM’s tenure witnessed a crisis of the Parliament attack which led to the Kargil war, the Ayodhya standoff and the 2002 Gujarat violence.